 Bochel Circuit (Walk 10)

-From the Tombae quarry car park, walk back to the public road and turn left following the public road a short distance, until the road bends left and you see a stile ahead.
-Cross the stile to reach the track that forks down to the right and follow it through the trees, before crossing the River Livet at the bridge.
+From the car park, walk back to the public road and turn left following the road a short distance, until the it bends left and you see a pedestrian gate ahead.
+Pass through the gate to reach the a track and follow it through the trees, before crossing the River Livet at the bridge.
 Continue on the track as it starts along a field, but then turn right off the track and cross the field towards another less substantial wooden bridge.
 Cross over the Crombie water here and then veer left and uphill through the gate.
 Continue along the edge of the farm fields, following the southern bank of the Crombie, before dropping down onto a section of boardwalk.
 At the end of the boardwalk you reach another footbridge over the river.
 This bridge marks the junction of the paths which circle the Bochel and the point to which you will return to retrace your steps to the car park.

 If you wish you can include an ascent up the Bochel, from this point head southwest up the fairly uniform slope to the summit (491m).
 From the top there are outstanding views of the Braes and surrounding hills.
 To rejoin the walk, head south eastwards from the top, downhill to the corner of the Bochel wood plantation, picking up the track as it enters the woods.

 Avoiding this ascent, stay above the fence line and continue along the track which merges with numerous sheep walks as it skirts the base of the hill, the views from here are almost as expansive as they are from the top.
 As you reach the fence before the house, turn right and follow the track which leads across a field into the Bochel wood plantation.
 As you descend through the plantation keep an eye out for red squirrels in the tree tops.
 As you emerge from the trees follow the track as it crosses the Crombie Water and heads uphill to join the road.